Gum tissue inflammation after crown placement

 - Use Anti-Inflammatory Medication: Over-the-counter anti-inflammatory medications, such as ibuprofen, can help reduce pain and swelling.
 However, patients should consult their dentist or doctor before taking any medication.

-- Apply a Cold Compress: Applying a cold compress to the outside of the cheek near the affected area can help reduce swelling and provide temporary pain relief.
+- Apply a Cold Compress: Placing a cold compress on the outside of the cheek near the affected area can effectively reduce swelling and offer temporary relief from pain.
+Sensitivity to cold temperatures may occur and can be managed with desensitizing toothpaste.

 - Avoid Irritants: Refrain from smoking, consuming alcohol, and eating spicy or acidic foods, as these can further irritate the gums.